 3. In 1911, the former Electoral Act was amended to make enrolment compulsory.
 In 1924, to increase voter turnout and reduce party campaign expenditure, the Act was amended to make voting at federal elections compulsory.
 The provisions relating to the conduct of a referendum were removed from the Electoral Act in 1984 by the introduction of the Referendum Act, following a recommendation in the First Report of the Joint Select Committee on Electoral Reform in 1983.

-4. The Electoral Act and the Referendum Act are available on the Office of Parliamentary Counsel’s commonwealth law website.
+4. The Electoral Act and the Referendum Act are available on the Australian Government’s Federal Register of Legislation.
 Unless otherwise specified, all references to sections are to sections of these Acts.
 Also please note, the words ‘voter’ and ‘elector’ are used interchangeably throughout this publication.